15 Things to Do in Kamikochi & Where to Stay

 1 Day Tour

-Based in Nagano and operating all year round we offer two group tours starting and finishing at Matsumoto Station that combine a visit to Kamikochi – including a guided walk from Taisho-ike to Kappabashi – with some of the region’s most rewarding destinations and activities.
-Our 1-Day Highlights of Central Japan: Matsumoto Castle & Kamikochi Alpine Valley Tour transports you to one of Japan’s few remaining castles before enjoying lunch in Matsumoto City and early afternoon visit to Kamikochi, while our 1-Day Wasabi-Picking Experience & Kamikochi Alpine Valley Tour follows the waters of the Azusa River from farmland back into the mountains with a visit to Daio Wasabi Farm including a wasabi-picking experience, local ‘soba’ noodle lunch and afternoon visit to Kamikochi.
+Based in Nagano and operating all year round we offer some tours starting and finishing at Matsumoto Station and Nagano Station that combine a visit to Kamikochi with some of the region’s most rewarding destinations and activities.
+Our 1-Day Highlights of Central Japan: Matsumoto Castle & Kamikochi Alpine Valley Tour transports you to one of Japan’s few remaining castles in Matsumoto City and early afternoon visit to Kamikochi, while our 1-Day Wasabi-Picking Experience & Kamikochi Alpine Valley Tour follows the waters of the Azusa River from farmland back into the mountains with a visit to Daio Wasabi Farm including a wasabi-picking experience, local ‘soba’ noodle lunch and afternoon visit to Kamikochi.

 |Period||May to November|